 So is there hope even though for the past five years we’ve been telling them to look at people when they talk to them, use a napkin, don’t complain about the food at someone else’s house, and don’t use all the hot water before your sister has a chance to take a shower?

-Is it possible to teach manners in such a way that we can stop the constant
+Is it possible to teach our children manners in such a way that we can stop the constant

 nagging reminding and have our children embrace what we’re teaching them to the point that the skills become part of their character, a way that they express themselves that’s as natural for them as their native tongue?